 Program overview

-The Double Degree - Bachelor of Science (Honours) - Mathematics & Bachelor of Education program at Queen's University is designed for students who wish to pursue two distinct undergraduate degrees simultaneously.
-This unique program allows students to gain comprehensive knowledge in both Mathematics and Education, equipping them with the skills necessary for a variety of career paths.
-By integrating these two fields, students can enhance their employability and academic credentials, making them well-prepared for the competitive job market.
-The program emphasizes a balanced approach to learning, combining theoretical knowledge with practical application.
+The Double Degree - Bachelor Of Science (Honours) - Mathematics & Bachelor Of Education program at Queen's University is designed for students who wish to pursue two distinct undergraduate degrees simultaneously.
+This unique program allows students to gain comprehensive knowledge in both Mathematics and Education, equipping them with the skills necessary for a diverse range of career opportunities.
+By completing this double degree, graduates will be well-prepared to navigate the competitive job market, enhancing their employability and professional versatility.

-The Double Degree program is structured to provide a comprehensive educational experience over a minimum of four years.
-Students will engage in a variety of learning formats, including:
+The Double Degree program is structured to provide a comprehensive educational experience over a four-year period.
+Students will engage in a variety of learning methods, including lectures, seminars, and practical experiences.
+The program is designed to ensure that students meet all academic requirements for both degrees, which may include:

-• Opportunities for experiential learning through internships or co-op placements
+• Opportunities for internships or co-op placements to gain real-world experience.

 Featured Experiences